arogyad/arogyad.github.io/src/_posts/2021-07-05-Linear Reg.md

 	}
 }
 ```
 Here we created a `new` function that creates a `Linear` struct.
-I couldn't create a  empty random matrix without using another crate, so here I am using a little hack(not really a hack though) to create a matrix of size $$n \times 1$$.
+I couldn't create a  empty random matrix without using another crate, so here I am using a little hack(not really a hack though) to create a matrix of size `$n \times 1$`.
 Now on to the most important and the simplest part.
 Every code after this point will be written inside the `impl` block.
 ```rust
 fn hypothesis(&self) -> Array2<f64> {